Trump Says Iran Agreed to Nearly All US Demands, Final Deal in Sight

 Parameter: Details

-Nuclear Commitment: Iran agrees never to possess nuclear weapons
+Nuclear Commitment Iran agrees never to develop or possess nuclear weapons

-Trump's Response to Payment Reports: Dismissed as fake news from Democrats
+Trump's Response Dismissed as fake news from Democrats

-What specific verification mechanisms will be implemented to ensure Iran adheres to its commitment?
+What verification mechanisms will be implemented to ensure Iran complies with the agreement to never develop nuclear weapons?

 dislike